Android (Native)

 UI Customization

-The SDK supports customizing the UI of the onboarding flow by passing an optional JSON string via showOnboarding function.
+Customize the onboarding flow UI by passing an optional JSON string to the showOnboarding function.

 Note: The web configurator renders a mocked UI to aid in getting a better sense of how the changes might look on a real device.

-Once you have finished editing the JSON file, you can feed it as a string parameter to showOnboarding.
-It's up to the application how it will store that JSON (it can be stored as a file and loaded at runtime or you can store it as a string value).
+Once you've finished editing, pass the JSON as a string parameter to showOnboarding.
+Store the JSON however suits your app — as a bundled file loaded at runtime, or as a string constant.

 Language Selection

-The SDK accepts ISO 639-1 language codes through its initialize function.
+The SDK accepts ISO 639-1 language codes (two-letter codes like "en" or "de") through its initialize function.
 Currently, only "en" and "de" are supported.
-If no language code is provided, the SDK defaults to "en".
+If you omit the language code, the SDK defaults to "en".

 import android.app.Application